syncfusion-content/javascript-docs/js/Gantt/Toolbar.md

     $("#GanttContainer").ejGantt({
         //...
         toolbarSettings: {
             showToolbar: true,
             toolbarItems: [
-            ej.Gantt.ToolbarItems.Add,//TO ADD THE NEW TASK
+                ej.Gantt.ToolbarItems.Add, //TO ADD THE NEW TASK
-            ej.Gantt.ToolbarItems.Edit,//TO MODIFY THE SELECTED TASK DETAILS
-            ej.Gantt.ToolbarItems.Delete,//TO DELETE THE SELECTED TASK
+                ej.Gantt.ToolbarItems.Edit, //TO MODIFY THE SELECTED TASK DETAILS ej.Gantt.ToolbarItems.Delete, //TO DELETE THE SELECTED TASK
-            ej.Gantt.ToolbarItems.Update,//TO SAVE THE MODIFIED TASK DETAILS
-            ej.Gantt.ToolbarItems.Cancel,//TO CANCEL THE MODIFIED TASK DETAILS
-            ej.Gantt.ToolbarItems.Indent,//TO INDENT THE SELECTED TASK
+                ej.Gantt.ToolbarItems.Update, //TO SAVE THE MODIFIED TASK DETAILS ej.Gantt.ToolbarItems.Cancel, //TO CANCEL THE MODIFIED TASK DETAILS ej.Gantt.ToolbarItems.Indent, //TO INDENT THE SELECTED TASK
-            ej.Gantt.ToolbarItems.Outdent,//TO OUTDENT THE SELECTED TASK
+                ej.Gantt.ToolbarItems.Outdent, //TO OUTDENT THE SELECTED TASK
-            ej.Gantt.ToolbarItems.ExpandAll,//TO EXPAND ALL THE TASKS IN GANTT ej.Gantt.ToolbarItems.CollapseAll,//TO COLLAPSE ALL THE TASK IN GANTT ej.Gantt.ToolbarItems.Search,//TO FIND THE TASK
+                ej.Gantt.ToolbarItems.ExpandAll, //TO EXPAND ALL THE TASKS IN GANTT ej.Gantt.ToolbarItems.CollapseAll, //TO COLLAPSE ALL THE TASK IN GANTT ej.Gantt.ToolbarItems.Search, //TO FIND THE TASK
-            ej.Gantt.ToolbarItems.PrevTimeSpan,//TO SHIFT THE PROJECT TO PREVIOUS TIME SCALE ej.Gantt.ToolbarItems.NextTimeSpan],//TO SHIFT THE PROJECT TO NEXT TIME SCALE }
+                ej.Gantt.ToolbarItems.PrevTimeSpan, //TO SHIFT THE PROJECT TO PREVIOUS TIME SCALE ej.Gantt.ToolbarItems.NextTimeSpan //TO SHIFT THE PROJECT TO NEXT TIME SCALE ],
+        }
     });